thijsputman/sysmon-mqtt/README.md

 MQTT to [Home Assistant](https://www.home-assistant.io/).

-This script has been tested on recent versions of various Linux distributions (Ubuntu, Raspberry Pi OS, Armbian and Alpine) on AMD64, ARM(64) and RISC-V based devices.
+This script has been tested on recent versions of various Linux distributions (Ubuntu, Raspberry Pi OS, Armbian, Alpine, and DD-WRT) on AMD64, ARM(64) and RISC-V based devices.
 Given its relative simplicity, it probably works on virtually any Linux device that allows installing a handful of (generic) dependencies.

 Until December 2023, this script was part of my
 [Home Assistant configuration](https://github.com/thijsputman/home-assistant-config/tree/2ec7d637e642196f45a04fa0f99c0eeee4daba9d/extras/sysmon-mqtt)-repository.